BushraAloraini/Android-Vulnerabilities/README.md

 - IKOS

 ### Usage
-To analysis the source code of the above vulnerable apps using above static analysis tools execute `run_analysis.sh`  script
+To analyze the source code of the above vulnerable apps using the above static analysis tools, execute `run_analysis.sh`  script in SATs directory which is located on the Desktop.